Bareflank/hypervisor/docs/Microkernel Syscall Specification.md

 Each extension has access to several different memory pools:
 - The page pool (used for allocating pages)
 - The huge pool (used for allocating physically contiguous pages)
-- The heap pool (used for allocating heap memory)
 - TLS (used for thread-local storage)
 - The direct map